khaled-Ramdan/MP-assemblyProject/README.md

 when the ball collides with left boundaries, a point is given to the right player,vice verse.
 ### the Game play
 The game has two modes *`single mode`* and *`multi mode`*
-* single mode
+* single mode __
-there is a single palyer palys against computer the player Enters his name and start the game the paddle is moved using buttons "W-S" on the keyboard.
+there is a single palyer palys against computer.__ the player Enters his name and start the game. __ the paddle is moved using buttons "W-S" on the keyboard.
-* multi mode
+* multi mode __
 There are two payers plays agianst each others
-Each player Enter his name and start the game the left paddle if for player one and moved with "W-S" buttons from keyboard the right paddle is for player two and moved with "O-L" buttons from keyboard.
+Each player Enter his name and start the game.__ the left paddle if for player one and moved with "W-S" buttons from keyboard.__ the right paddle is for player two and moved with "O-L" buttons from keyboard.